-On the Issue Date, VWL will credit to the Cash Collateral Account an additional amount of EUR 66m (the "VWL Risk Reserve") which will be available to mitigate commingling risks, trade tax and VAT tax risks, and cover the Issuer's exposure to VWL.
+On the Issue Date, VWL will credit to the Cash Collateral Account an additional amount of EUR 47.8m (the "VWL Risk Reserve") which will be available to mitigate commingling risks, trade tax and VAT tax risks, and cover the Issuer's exposure to VWL.
+Furthermore, the VWL Risk Reserve covers claims against the Issuer resulting from negative interest on the accounts.
 The amounts credited to the VWL Risk Reserve will not be part of the General Cash Collateral Amount.
 Provided that either the final maturity date is reached or the aggregate discounted receivables balance has been reduced to zero, any remaining amounts standing to the credit of the VWL Risk Reserve will be released to VWL.